-Description The subjects comprise a detached bungalow.
-Accommodation Ground Floor - Entrance Vestibule, Inner Hall, Living Room/Dining Room, Two Bedrooms, Kitchen and Bathroom with WC.
-Gross internal floor area (m2) Approximately 73 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established residential estate in the town of Largs where local amenities can be found.
-Age Approximately 50 years.
-Weather Dry with clouds overhead during the time of our inspection.
+Description The subjects comprise a semi-detached bungalow with accommodation formed over ground and attic levels.
+Accommodation GROUND FLOOR: Entrance Vestibule, Inner Hall, Living Room, Dining Room, Two Bedrooms, Kitchen, Conservatory and Bathroom.
+FIRST FLOOR: Two Bedrooms and Shower Room.

+Gross internal floor area (m2) 120 sq.m or thereby.
+Neighbourhood and location The property is located in an established residential area where surrounding properties vary in nature.
+Local facilities and amenities can be found a short distance away.
+High voltage electricity pylons and associated overhead power cables are located to the rear of the property.

+Age The property dates from circa 1935. ----- -------------------------------------

+Weather It was dry and bright at the time of inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.

-There is one chimney stack which appears to be of brick construction, rendered externally.
+A rendered brick built chimney stack is present at the party wall while the former chimney stack at the gable has been removed and replaced with a metallic flue.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the roof void was via a hatch formed in the inner hall ceiling.
-The roof was found to be of timber framed construction in a pitched design overlaid with interlocking tiles with tiled ridge details.
+The roof covering is pitched, timber framed and overlaid with tiles incorporating dormer projections to the front and rear.
+There are flat roof sections over the dormer projection which appear to be overlaid with felt.
+No view of the flat roof coverings was possible.
+Six photovoltaic panels have been installed on the roof covering.
+The roof space has been developed to create additional accommodation and is accessed from a fixed timber staircase.
+Limited access was gained to eaves storage areas where contents and insulation restricted our inspection.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods pertaining to the property are run in PVC.
+Gutters and downpipes are run in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick/blockwork construction, rendered externally with a pointed facing brick sub structure.
-It appears that cavity wall insulation has been installed.
+The property has a stone frontage and the gable and rear walls are of cavity brick construction with a painted rendered finish.
+Cavity wall insulation has been installed in the past.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of PVC framed double glazed units with the access doors being PVC units.
-The eaves and soffits pertaining to the property are clad in PVC.
+Windows are predominantly of replacement PVC framed, double glazed, sealed unit design with a timber framed velux window also present at the shower room.
+Access to the property is gained from a double PVC and glass panel storm door which leads to an inner PVC and glass panel door.
+PVC French doors from the dining room provide access into the conservatory while the external door at the kitchen is also of PVC and glass panel design.